musa-611-spring-2022/musa-611-spring-2022-week7/README.md

 ## Submitting you assignment

+**This exercise will be due on March 28.** We will have a few students present their story maps during the class period.

 This exercise will not have automated tests in the same way as previous exercises, _however_ you code should still conform to the AirBnB JavaScript style guide.
 To ensure that it does, run:

 ```